Passwords and Passkeys

 The good thing is that such a passkey is stored only on our device and is not put on any server, solving the problem of data breaches or phishing.

 Online security is not the only advantage of passkeys, they free us from remembering difficult passwords that we normally have in a text file or on paper.
-And every time we have to enter our apps, we turn to that list.
+And every time we have to enter our apps, we have to turn to that list.

 Still, passkeys also present certain drawbacks.